serenity-is/docs/tutorials/movies/updating_serenity_packages.md

 Updating Serenity NuGet packages, takes Serenity assemblies up to the latest version.

-It might also update some other third-party packages like ASP.NET MVC, FluentMigrator, Select2.js, SlickGrid etc.
+It might also update some other third-party packages like ASP.NET Core, FluentMigrator, Select2.js, SlickGrid etc.

-> Please don't update Select2.js to a version after 3.5.1 yet as it has some compability problems with jQuery validation.
+> Please don't update Select2.js to a version after 3.5.1 yet as it has some compability problems.

-Serenity.Web package also comes with some static script and css resources like the following:
+Serenity.Scripts and Serenity.Web.Assets packages also comes with some static script and css resources like the following:

 ```
 Content/serenity/serenity.css
-Scripts/saltarelle/mscorlib.js
-Scripts/saltarelle/linq.js
 Scripts/serenity/Serenity.CoreLib.js
-Scripts/serenity/Serenity.Script.UI.js
 ```

+> These files are updated using `dotnet sergen restore`.
+NuGet itself does not support static files in NuGet packages to be installed / updated on application itself.

 So, these and a few more are also updated in MovieApplication.Web.